Telephone Triage

 (Raheja, 2016)

-In pediatric practice settings calls are typically about respiratory problems, fever, gastrointestinal problems, immunization reactions, skin and infectious diseases, and trauma (Raheja, 2016).
+In pediatric practice settings calls focus on respiratory problems, fever, gastrointestinal problems, immunization reactions, skin and infectious diseases, and trauma (Raheja, 2016).

 These common complaints (both adult and pediatric) likely represent frequent calls to clinical call centers as well as other ambulatory care settings.